-- To understand the concept of File handlingand Network Programming. - To enhance the knowledge to server-side programming - To provide knowledge on advanced features like Swing, Java Beans, Sockets.
+- To understand the concept of Multithread Program and String Handling. - To understand the concept of File handling and Network Programming. - To enhance the knowledge to server-side programming - To provide knowledge on advanced features like Swing, JavaBeans, Sockets.

 CO Number CO Statement CO1 Understand the concepts of Core Java.
 CO2 Identify the logic behind process handling by using threads CO3 Identify the logic behind Network Programming.
 CO4 Develop an application for Server side Programming.
 CO5 Apply the concept to solve real-time problems.